AadityaKGupta/Map-Based-Pathfinding-Visualizer/README.md

 ## License

+# My Project Title

+## Description

+A brief description of your project.

+## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](https://github.com/AadityaKGupta/Map-Based-Pathfinding-Visualizer/blob/master/LICENSE) file for details.

 ## Contact